 Automatic Software Update

-Automatic software update automatically upgrades the Junos OS running on a device joining a VCF to the version of Junos OS running on the VCF at the moment the new device is cabled into the VCF.
+If you configure the automatic software update option in a VCF, when you add new devices to the VCF, the VCF automatically updates the Junos OS on the new members to the version of Junos OS running on the VCF when you cable the new devices into the VCF.

-Automatic software update is enabled using the set virtual-chassis auto-sw-update statement.
+You enable automatic software updates using the set virtual-chassis auto-sw-update CLI command.

-A QFX5100 switch running a Junos OS software image with “-qfx-5-” in the package filename must first be upgraded to a Junos OS software image with “-qfx-5e-” in the package filename before it can be added to a QFX5110 Virtual Chassis or VCF.
-The automatic software update process cannot update a switch from a “-qfx-5-” image to a “-qfx-5e-” image.
+You must first upgrade a QFX5100 switch running a Junos OS software image with “-qfx-5-” in the package filename to a Junos OS software image with “-qfx-5e-” in the package filename before you can add it to a QFX5110 Virtual Chassis or VCF.
+The automatic software update process cannot automatically update a switch from a “-qfx-5-” image to a “-qfx-5e-” image.
 See Upgrading a QFX5100 Switch with a USB Device to Join a QFX5110 Virtual Chassis or Virtual Chassis Fabric.

-After a QFX5100 switch is installed with a “-qfx-5e-” Junos OS software image, the automatic software update process can successfully update the switch automatically with a different version of a “-qfx-5e-” Junos OS image to match the other members in the Virtual Chassis or VCF.
+After you install a QFX5100 switch with a “-qfx-5e-” Junos OS software image, the automatic software update process can successfully update the switch automatically with a different version of a “-qfx-5e-” Junos OS image to match the other members in the Virtual Chassis or VCF.

 To upgrade software on a VCF using the traditional update method for Junos OS, you log onto the master Routing Engine and use one of the following CLI commands:

 To initiate the upgrade on a non-mixed VCF: request system software add